Okaloosa County, FL · Court Filing Fee Lookup

 Court Filing in Okaloosa County, Florida

 Court filing fees in Okaloosa County, Florida are collected by the Okaloosa County Circuit Court in Crestview according to Florida's statutory fee schedule, plus any local surcharges authorized by county ordinance.
-With 210,738 residents and ranked a mid-ranked jurisdiction among Florida's 67 counties, Okaloosa County operates within the Circuit Court (civil/probate/family law) / County Court (small claims up to $8,000) and follows both the state's base fee requirements and its own local additions.
+Florida's court structure — Circuit Court (civil/probate/family law) / County Court (small claims up to $8,000) — determines which courthouse accepts which case types and what fees apply.

-Okaloosa County is a significant urban center in Florida with an active economy that generates substantial court filing activity across all case types.
+The Okaloosa County Circuit Court operates as a high-volume court with structured calendars.
 Confirming the current fee schedule with the clerk's office is recommended, as fees can change when new state legislation takes effect or when the county updates its local surcharge schedule.

 Filing Fees at the Okaloosa County Circuit Court